Why Choose Blue Dot?

 Using electricity to heat and cool your home significantly impacts the amount of solar energy you will require.
 A weather-tight home and an efficient heating and cooling system will significantly reduce the amount of electricity you need to produce via solar.

-We Assess Your Solar Potential
+We Assess Your Site's Solar Potential:

 We determine the amount of solar energy that can be produced at your location.
 The amount of power generated by a solar electric system at a given location depends on the amount of solar insolation that is being realized, shading factors, orientation, tilt, and of course, the size of the system.